 About the project

-Poly Met Mining, Inc. (PolyMet) is proposing to develop a mine and associated processing facilities for the extraction of copper, nickel, and platinum group elements (PGE) in northeastern Minnesota.
-The mine would be the first of its kind in the state.
-The proposed NorthMet Mining Project would be located in the St. Louis River watershed on the eastern edge of the Mesabi Iron Range, about 6 miles south of Babbitt.
+Poly Met Mining, Inc. (PolyMet) is developing a mine and associated processing facilities for the extraction of copper, nickel, and platinum group elements (PGE) in northeastern Minnesota.
+The mine will be the first of its kind in the state.
+The proposed NorthMet Mining Project will be located in the St. Louis River watershed on the eastern edge of the Mesabi Iron Range, about 6 miles south of Babbitt.

 The proposed NorthMet Mining Project includes:

 - An open pit copper, nickel, cobalt and precious metals mine with adjacent temporary and permanent storage/ stockpiles with containment systems, rail transfer hopper, and a wastewater treatment facility